 Auto-set Leg Status - Active, in review, cleared, ready for release, released, en-route, arrived and verified are the various leg status options a user may associate to a specific stage.
 For example, if you designate the leg status as "released" to the "dispatched" stage, when the trip stage is set to "dispatched," all legs will show "released" automatically.

 Sort Order - The order sequence this stage needs to take place in relationship to the other stages

-Crew Acknowledgement - Set if the stage should include the crew acknowledgement flags in the Trip Snapshot
+Crew Acknowledgement - Set if the stage should include the crew acknowledgement flags in the Trip Feasibility

-Crew Acknowledgement Severity - Set the crew acknowledgement severity for the results in the Trip Snapshot
+Crew Acknowledgement Severity - Set the crew acknowledgement severity for the results in the Trip Feasibility